-It's now well-known that Amanda Lear was born with a little tiddly thing between her legs but she can still qualify as a Mookychick because she has lived almost twice as long as a woman as she did as a boy and that means she has earned her Mookychickdom.
-For was it not the great early feminist Simone De Beauvoir who said 'One is not born a woman, one becomes one'?
+It’s now well-known that Amanda Lear was born with a little tiddly thing between her legs.
+Was it not the great early feminist Simone De Beauvoir who said ‘One is not born a woman, one becomes one’?

 In a television interview, transsexual star Adele of cabaret group Fascinating Aida was once bluntly asked “Were you born a man?”
 “No”, she said.
 “I was born a baby.”
 This is great because although it’s true we’re born with certain physical characteristics, the rest we become.
 And few women have become as extraordinary as Amanda Lear.

 The best bit about Amanda Lear is that she lives a myth, is a mystery.
 No-one knows where or when she was born or where or how she spent her childhood.
 Or if they do, they’re not telling.
 Amanda Lear tells you, but we now know it’s all made up, and she knows most people know it’s all made up but she sticks by it because she likes the mystery, the ambiguity.
 Fifteen years living with Salvador Dali and his wife Gala have left her with a beautiful sense of the surreal.